-WHERE: Typically, the flute choir rehearses in the Fletcher Music Room, C-Building, Room C-1078.
-Because of the pandemic, all rehearsals and meetings occur online.
+WHERE: Rehearsals are typically in the Fletcher Music Room, C-Building, Room C-1078.

 REQUIREMENTS: All performers must have sight-reading skills, have had prior ensemble performance experience (at least two years at the high school level), and be able to commit to Thursday morning rehearsals and two to three performances during each semester.
 Most performers must provide their own instruments.

 CRITERIA: Acceptance into the Lakeland Flute Choir is by audition.
 Please contact Lakeland's Civic Flute Choir Director for more information.

 INSTRUMENTS: The flute choir welcomes all orchestral flutes (C flute, piccolo, alto, bass and contrabass flutes).
 The flute choir also occasionally collaborates with other musicians.